“This post may contain affiliate links. Please read my disclosure for more info.

 When you thought about your long-term wants, was there one (or more) that came to mind right away that you’ve never pursued?
 Why?

 Sometimes people are already aware of their ideal life but haven’t taken the steps to turn that dream into a goal.
-It could be a certain fear that’s paralyzing them into inaction.
-Maybe it’s a lack of confidence in their skills.
-Or they’re afraid of endangering a working partnership or personal relationship.
+It could be a certain fear that’s paralyzing you – for instance, the fear that you’ll endanger a working partnership or personal relationship.
+Or a lack of confidence in your skills.
+Or maybe the fear that you’ll disappoint someone.

 But sometimes we overthink the process and confuse our own fears with reality.
 It’s easy to spend five to ten years or more in a situation, afraid to make a change that would lead to one of our long-term goals.

 If you value a certain lifestyle, you’ve probably already envisioned how your life would be different and improved.
-But have you taken the time to define why you’re not turning it into a goal?
+But have you taken the time to define why you’re not taking the steps to make it a reality?

 What’s stopping you?
 A busy schedule, family concerns, fear of losing something else?
 Try to pinpoint the main roadblocks preventing you from turning that dream into a goal.
 In fact, write them down.
 Because once you isolate those fears or roadblocks in your way, then you can start to brainstorm ways you can eliminate them.